 After the Effective Date, each shareholder would own a reduced number of shares of common stock.
 However, the reverse stock split would impact all shareholders proportionally and would not impact any holder's percentage interest in the Company (except to the extent that the reverse stock split would result in some of our shareholders receiving cash in lieu of fractional shares, as described below).
 Proportionate voting rights and other rights and preferences of the holders would not be affected by the reverse stock split (except to the extent that the reverse stock split would result in some of our shareholders receiving cash in lieu of fractional shares, as described below).
-For example, a holder of 2% of the total voting power of the Company immediately after the reverse stock split.
-The number of holders of record also would not be impacted by the reverse stock split (except to the extent that the reverse stock split would result in some of our shareholders receiving cash in lieu of fractional shares, as described below).
-For example, a holder of 2% of the total voting power of the Company immediately after the reverse stock split.
+For example, a holder of 2% of the total voting power of the Company immediately prior to the reverse stock split would continue to hold approximately 2% of the total voting power of the Company immediately after the reverse stock split.
 The number of holders of record also would not be impacted by the reverse stock split (except to the extent that the reverse stock split would result in some of our shareholders receiving cash in lieu of fractional shares, as described below).